nearoofly/Wunlocker/README.md

 }

-$ Python3 Wunlocker.py Or Bash Wunlocker
+$ sudo bash Wunlocker.py Or Bash Wunlocker

-### You must be root to run the script
+### You must be root to run the script if you don't use sudo